Frequently Asked Questions about Visiting the Lavender Farm

-A. The lavender usually shows its first colour in late May.
-This builds in intensity, until we commence the lavender harvest in mid-late June (the exact date depends on how warm the spring weather is).
-The best, most colourful weeks are usually late June/early July.
+A. The lavender usually shows its first colour in very late May.
+This builds in intensity, until we commence the lavender harvest in mid-late June.
+The exact date depends on how warm the spring weather is, and can vary by plus or minus three weeks.
+Usually the best and most colourful time is late June/early July.
 By early August the harvest is usually complete.
-From 4th June to 19th August the distillery will be hard at work.
-There are educational and fun talks about the processing of lavender at 11.30 am and 3.00 pm daily - TO ENSURE YOU GET THE MOST OUT OF YOUR VISIT PLEASE MAKE SURE YOU ATTEND ONE OF THESE TALKS.
+From 6th June to 27th August the distillery will be hard at work.
+There are educational and fun talks about the processing of lavender at 11.30 am and 3.00 pm every day - TO ENSURE YOU GET THE MOST OUT OF YOUR VISIT PLEASE MAKE SURE YOU ATTEND ONE OF THESE TALKS.

 A. The highlights of a visit to the farm are:

-2. To wander around our gardens and lavender fields, soaking up the peaceful atmosphere, and enjoying feeding our chickens.
+2. Wander around our gardens and lavender fields, soaking up the peaceful atmosphere, and enjoying feeding our chickens.